manzt/anywidget/paper/paper.md

 No authoring approach aligns interactive visualization systems with the broader notebook ecosystem, except for Jupyter Widgets, which show potential due to their modularity, wide platform support, and advanced features.
-Unfortunately, the complexity and error-prone nature of authoring custom Jupyter Widgets have limited their adoption by the visualization community, leading authors to create or resort to alternative methods.
+However, the complexity and error-prone nature of authoring custom Jupyter Widgets have limited their adoption by the visualization community, leading authors to create or resort to alternative methods.
 A universal protocol is needed to